Kosmokleaner/DirectXShaderCompilerWiki/FAQ.md

-## What is Shader Model 6?
-Shader model v6 is the first version of HLSL to be implemented on the Clang/LLVM framework.
-To make it easy to integrate into existing projects, this new version is designed to be as close as possible to the previous version (v5.1).
-All existing shaders should just work, but you get the stability and robustness of a foundation containing 1000s of developer contribution hours.
-The output of shader model 6.0 is the LLVM-based DXIL, which replaces the older DXBC format.

 ## What is DXIL?
 DXIL (DirectX Intermediate Language) is a version of LLVM IR v3.7 with additions to support the key intrinsics and features of HLSL.
 The initial posting of this project uses DXIL version 0.7 (beta), but will shortly be updated to DXIL v1.0 for release.

-## What are the new features of this version (v6.0)?
-The primary goal of this first release is parity and consistency with existing shaders, however, some new features have been added:

-1. support for 64-bit integer data types (int64, uint64),
-2. the wave math intrinsics.

-## What are the Wave Math intrinsics?
-The wave math routines are a new set of intrinsics for use in HLSL that enable operations across lanes in the SIMD processor cores.
-These can help the performance of certain algorithms like culling and packing sparse data sets.
-The documentation is [here](https://github.com/Microsoft/DirectXShaderCompiler/wiki/Wave-Math-Intrinsics)

 ## What is Experimental mode, and how do I enable experimental features?
 Experimental mode is a new feature of Direct3D in Windows 10.
 It lets software developers collaborate with each other and with IHVs on prototyping of new features on GPU drivers.
 Here is how to access it: